Crypto Times Logo Black

 Optimistic

-Today’s markup advances cleanly.
-The merged Senate bill hits the floor in early June, picks up the 9 to 10 Democrats needed, and passes before the July 4 recess.
+The merged Senate bill hits the floor in early June.
+Ethics language gets added by amendment, unlocking seven Democratic votes.
+The bill passes before the July 4 recess.
 The House accepts the Senate version quickly.
 The President signs on or near July 4.
 Agencies fast-track rulemaking.
 Initial registration pathways open in late 2026 or early 2027.
 Full compliance frameworks take hold across 2027.

 Signing: July 2026 Compliance: 2027